-Isfahan is the city of paintings and colored portrait and presents its guests with a feast of design, color, art, architecture and history.
+Isfahan is the city of paintings and colored portraits and presents its guests with a feast of design, color, art, architecture, and history.
 Among all this beauty and splendor, Chehel Sotoun palace is famous for its paintings and spectacular mirrors, and at those times, has been the host of important people from around the world.

-everyone who take Iran tour and visit this mansion will ask, why despite having twenty pillars, they all call this Palace Chehel Sotoun, that means 40 columns.
-Most likely, you guessed the answer, they call it by this name because of the reflection of the twenty pillars of the main porch in the large mansion's pool, so there will be 20 main pillars and 20 other pillars that is shown in pools water and the sum of these two numbers is 40.
+everyone who takes Iran tour and visits this mansion will ask, why despite having twenty pillars, they all call this Palace Chehel Sotoun, which means 40 columns.
+Most likely, you guessed the answer, they call it by this name because of the reflection of the twenty pillars of the main porch in the large mansion's pool, so there will be 20 main pillars and 20 other pillars that are shown in pools water and the sum of these two numbers is 40.

 Chehel Sotoun garden

 Chehel Sotoun garden has three entrances, located on the east side of it.
 By entering the garden from its main entrance, after a short distance, there will be a large pool in front of the mansion and then the main building.
 The main axis of the garden shows the direction of movement with the help of trees on both sides towards the main palace.
 This garden has a very small slope that helps to flow into the stream.